zhangzhongyong/zhangzhongyong.github.io/about/spotify/index.md

 ## Design process

-I the kind of designer who place myself closer to "architect" than "artist" in the spectrum of art–science ratio.
+I'm the kind of designer who place myself closer to "architect" than "artist" in the spectrum of art–science ratio.
 Sketching on good old paper with a graphite pencil beats all (early-stages) prototyping software I've tried.
 It's easy to interact with and everyone can join in.

 [![iPhone paper sketch](http://farm5.static.flickr.com/4152/4949861138_7023347479_z.jpg)](http://farm5.static.flickr.com/4152/4949861138_7023347479_b.jpg)